Motlatsi-Elliot/Myth_Match/README.md

 :It has a sub title and a short description and a start box showing how many questions there are

-: Also has a START QUIZ  button that will direct the user to the next sreen wich is the FLASHCARD QUESTION SCREEN
+: Also has a START QUIZ  button that will direct the user to the next sreen which is the FLASHCARD QUESTION SCREEN

 ### SCREEN 2 - FLASHCARD QUESTION SCREEN

 <img width="200" height="300" alt="Media Player 5_3_2026 4_51_37 PM" src="https://github.com/user-attachments/assets/5f7b7aa8-9779-42f3-8ca1-b4db8f2b3639" />

-:Here is the screen were by different kinds of statements will be provided in which the user will have to dertimine if they are just a Myth or Life hacks
+:Here is the screen were by different kinds of statements will be provided in which the user will have to dertermine if they are just a Myth or Life hack

 :It has the flashcard were by the statements will appear and keep changing as the user click the next button

-:Has 2 buttons that the user click to answer if the statement is HACK ✅ or Myth❌
+:Has 2 buttons that the user click to answer if the statement is a HACK ✅ or Myth❌

-:After answering, a feedback bax appears telling the user if they were corrext and explaining why.
+:After answering, a feedback box appears telling the user if they were correct and explaining why.

 :A NEXT QUESTION button to proceed to the next screen